The Role of Learning in Attacking ML-based Network Intrusion Detection: Introduction

 \section{Introduction}

 Network intrusion detection systems (NIDS) are an essential element of any contemporary network security strategy.
-These systems principally rely on machine learning (ML) models for real-time detection of threats.
-However, while ML-based NIDS achieve high detection accuracy on known attacks, they inherit the vulnerabilities of machine learning.
-For example, prior works have demonstrated that adversarial inputs can be used to evade NIDS in real-world settings~\cite{nasr_defeating_2021, nasr_deepcorr_2018, sheatsley_adversarial_2022}.
+These systems principally rely on machine learning (ML) models for real-time detection of zero-day threats~\cite{mirsky_kitsune_2018, barradas_flowlens_2021, wei_xnids_2023, dodia_exposing_2022, fu_realtime_2021}.
+However, like many applications~\cite{carlini_audio_2018, lucas_adversarial_2023, shen_anything_2024}, these systems inherit the vulnerabilities of ML~\cite{sheatsley_robustness_2021, nasr_defeating_2021, wang2023bars, jin_robustifying_2025}.
+In practice, attackers can exploit this by injecting packets and inter-packet delays to disguise malicious network flows as normal background traffic~\cite{nasr_defeating_2021, liu_amoeba_2023, liu_hard-label_2025}.
+Consequently, network security operators require efficient methods to continuously evaluate and harden their models against evolving threats.

-Despite these vulnerabilities, existing evasion attacks have been limited by their computational overhead.
-Traditional adversarial ML approaches perform a heavyweight gradient optimization to construct each network flow attack~\cite{sheatsley_adversarial_2022, sheatsley_robustness_2021,novo_flow-based_2020}.
-In large-scale network attacks such as botnets~\cite{debicha_adv-bot_2023}, the adversary relies on a bot network consisting of largely compromised devices and hosts.
-Many of the bots have limited resources (e.g., memory and compute).
-For instance, a bot running on a low-cost IoT device or compromised router cannot execute gradient descent or iterative search algorithms that require loading surrogate models into memory and performing the optimization for every network flow.
-An adversary operating at scale needs a technique that can be deployed on lightweight devices and adapt to diverse attack flows in real-time.

-In this paper, we develop lightweight adversarial agents that can launch "off-line" evasion attacks in low-resource devices.
-Our approach consists of two central phases.
-In the offline training phase, the adversary uses representative network traffic data collected prior to deployment to train a surrogate NIDS model.
-The agent is then trained via reinforcement learning (RL) by repeatedly perturbing malicious flows to evade the surrogate model.
-In this, the agent learns which features (bytes, packets, and delay) to manipulate and by how much to maximize evasion success while minimizing perturbation magnitude.
-In the deployment phase, the trained agent is placed on a compromised host or device.
-Thereafter, as instructed by the command and control of the botnet, the bot applies the perturbation to a malicious flow to evade the victim NIDS at the predetermined time.

-Perhaps the greatest benefit of this approach for the adversary is agent autonomy.
-A deployed lightweight bot can exploit complex learning performed offline while operating independently of command-and-control infrastructure and maintaining a minimal footprint.
-As a result, the agent remains stealthy and—like conventional bots—reveals little about the broader botnet if detected.
-At the same time, the botnet operator amortizes substantial upfront effort (e.g., reconnaissance and training) while incurring minimal operational risk.

-To evaluate this approach, we attack victim NIDS trained on four NetFlow-v9 datasets~\cite{netflow_ds} spanning enterprise, cloud, and IoT environments.
-We consider white-, gray-, and black-box threat models that vary the adversary’s access to the victim NIDS and to reconnaissance data of the target network.
-By controlling whether reconnaissance data is in-distribution or out-of-distribution relative to the victim, we evaluate agent performance under a range of realistic deployment scenarios.